-NOTE: If the above three offenses occur while you are operating a CMV that is placarded for hazardous materials, in addition to the above fine and sentence, you will lose your CDL for at least three years.

-Whether placarded or not, you will lose your CDL for life for a second offense, as well as being fined \$500 and imprisoned for 45 days.
+If the offense occurs while you are operating a CMV that is placarded for hazardous materials, you will lose your CDL for at least three years.
+You will lose your CDL for life for a second offense.
+You will also lose your CDL for life if you use any vehicle to commit a felony involving controlled substances.